cm2test/Bank-of-Quack/README.md

 5.  - Copy the entire block of SQL code provided there.
 6.  - Paste the code into the Supabase SQL Editor and click **RUN**.
 This sets up all the necessary tables for the app.

-### Step 5: Create Your App Login
+### Step 6: Create Your App Login

 1.  - In the Supabase left sidebar, find the **Authentication** page.
 2.  - Click the **Add user** button.
 3.  - Enter the email and password you want to use to log into your application.
 4.  - For the simplest setup, it's recommended to go to the **Providers** > **Email** section and turn **OFF** "Confirm email".

+### Step 7: Trigger the Final Deployment

+To finalize the setup, you need to trigger the GitHub Action we just configured.
+The easiest way to do this is to make a small, insignificant change to your repository.

+1. In your forked GitHub repository, click on the `README.md` file.
+2. Click the pencil icon to edit the file.
+3. Make any small change, like adding a space or an emoji at the end.
+4. Scroll down and click **Commit changes...**.

+This commit will do two things:

+- It will trigger Vercel to create a new, updated "Production" deployment.
+- It will trigger the GitHub Action to run, which will deploy the `create-buckets` function to Supabase.

+You can view the progress of the action in your repository's **Actions** tab.
+Once it completes successfully, your application is fully configured!

-### Step 6: All Done!
+### Step 8: All Done!

-Once Vercel has finished (you'll get an email and see it on your Vercel dashboard), you can visit the URL they provide.
-Log in using the email and password you created in Step 5.
+Once Vercel has finished its final deployment, you can visit the URL they provide.
+Log in using the email and password you created in Step 6.
 Enjoy your private financial tracker!

 ---